Vaccine Side Effects

 • Weakness

-What to Do if You Believe You Were Effected by a Vaccine
+What to Do if You Believe You Were Affected by a Vaccine

 If you or your child began experiencing symptoms of an immune deficiency or autoimmune disorder after receiving a vaccination, you may be entitled to financial compensation under the federal government’s National Vaccine Injury Compensation Program (VICP).
 The VICP provides individuals who suffer vaccine-related medical conditions the opportunity to obtain no-cost, no-fault compensation without the burden of filing a traditional lawsuit against a hospital, doctor, or pharmaceutical company.

-At the Law Offices of Leah V. Durant, PLLC, we provide nationwide legal representation for vaccine claims for immune disorders and other serious vaccine related illnesses.
+At the Law Offices of Leah V. Durant & Associates, we provide nationwide legal representation for vaccine claims for immune disorders and other serious vaccine related illnesses.
 If you would like more information about how to protect your rights, contact us for a free, no-obligation consultation with our experienced vaccine lawyer.